Galooshi/import-js/README.md

 ImportJS is configured through a JavaScript file (`.importjs.js`).

-each setting should be a module export from the file like the example below:
+The file needs to export a single object containing you configuration settings, like the example below.

 ```javascript
 module.exports = {